Ryshackleton/d3_maptime/2017-04-04-d3-mapping-II.md

 With any luck, today we will produce a simplified version of [this map](https://ryshackleton.github.io/global_daily_earthquakes_d3/index.html), which displays the [USGS's GeoJSON feed of recent earthquakes around the world](https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php).
 We'll do this in steps:

- 1. Create a simple web page to hold our SVG graphic
+ 1. Start with a simple webpage template
- 1. Learn to select SVG objects with D3
+ 1. Learn to select existing SVG objects with D3
- 1. Learn to create SVG objects with D3
+ 1. Learn to create new SVG objects with D3 to create a scatterplot
+ 1. Read GeoJSON data and scatterplot that data (no geo-projection)
- 1. Explore D3's methods to scale data coordinates to graphics coordinates
+ 1. Project the data coordinates to graphics coordinates
- 1. Explore D3's geographic projection methods scale geo-data coordinates to graphics coordinates
- 1. Use D3 to read in GEOJSON data from the USGS daily earthquake feed
  1. Add country boundaries to the map
  1. Pretty it up!